2025–26 Newcastle United F.C. season

-The 2025–26 season is the 133rd season in the history of Newcastle United Football Club, and their ninth consecutive season in the Premier League.
-In addition to the domestic league, the club is also participating in the FA Cup, the EFL Cup and the UEFA Champions League.
+The 2025–26 season was the 133rd season in the history of Newcastle United Football Club, and their ninth consecutive season in the Premier League.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup and the UEFA Champions League.

 Squad

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.